ddiakopoulos/MoogLadders/README.md

 # Moog Ladder Filters

-This project contains several digital implementations of the classic 4-pole, 24 dB/octave analog filter introduced in 1965.
-This filter is well known to add a nice character to any instrument, synthesized or acoustic.
+This project contains digital implementations of the classic 4-pole, 24 dB/octave analog filter introduced in 1965.
+This filter is known to add a nice character to any instrument, synthesized or acoustic.

 The ladder structure consists of four one-pole filters and a global negative feedback loop.
-Several researchers have attempted to discretize this filter, and their efforts are documented in the research/ directory.
-Most of the implementations are based on this research in some form.
+Several academics have attempted to discretize this filter, and their efforts are documented in the research/ directory.
+Most of the implementations are based on these papers in one form or another.

 The filter classes do not rely on the use of any external libraries and can be used with little to no modification in other DSP projects.
-The project includes a test app that will play a short clip of white noise through the filters.
+Every filter has been modified from its original implementation for clarity and performance.
+The project includes a test app that will pass white noise through any of the filters.

 # Filter Tuning & A Word of Warning
 Each model is a bit unique.
 The newest is from 2015 while the oldest dates back over 20 years.
 Some try to remain true to their analog counterpart, where others are more approximate.
 The filters have not been rigorously verified for all combinations of cutoff, resonance, and sampling rate.
 Some are purposely built to self-oscillate, but beware the occasional blow-up with parameters that exceed some undiscovered value.